arm-university/Modern-System-on-Chip-Design-on-Arm/README.md

 9. Putting Everything Together

 ## License
-You are free to fork or clone this material.
+You are free to fork, clone or download this book in PDF format for personal, non-commerical use only.
 You may reprint or republish portions of the text for non-commercial, educational or research purposes but only if there is an attribution to Arm Education.

 ## Inclusive Language Commitment
 Arm is committed to making the language we use inclusive, meaningful, and respectful.
 Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.